Let’s Go to Cataloochee Valley!

 Instead, we enjoyed a quiet pathway along the river and passed the Beech Grove School and Caldwell House.
 I appreciate and love history, so I always enjoy walking in these historical places.

 The Beech Grove School and the Caldwell House were built circa 1903 by early settlers in the region.
 The rangers were working on chopping trees in this area, so we could not go into the Caldwell House, but we saw it from a distance.
-It is a beautiful house situated near a river that runs in the valley.
-There is also a barn opposite the Caldwell House across the river.
+It is a beautiful house near a river in the valley.
+There is also a wooden barn opposite the Caldwell House across the river.

 Beech Grove Schoolhouse was open; it is a tiny, quaint school with a few desks and chalkboards.
 I can only imagine how cold it must have been when school was in session in the winter!